Application deadline: September 20, 2013 (11:59am CET).

 Full details of the Call, application procedure and links (do not miss the Tip&tricks page) can be found at: http://www.iit.it/phdschool.

-Strongly-motivated candidates holding a Master degree in Computer Science / Engineering / Mathematics or other related fields are invited to apply.
-Applicants should ideally have a background in machine learning, robotics or human-robot interaction, with strong mathematical and computer programming skills (Matlab, C++ or equivalent).
+Strongly motivated candidates holding a Master degree in Computer Science / Engineering / Mathematics or other related fields are invited to apply.
+Applicants should ideally have a background in machine learning, robotics or human-robot interaction, with strong mathematics and computer programming skills (Matlab, C++ or equivalent).

 The application procedure is described here: http://www.iit.it/phdschool.
 Well before the deadline, the applicants should in addition send a detailed CV, statement of motivation, BSc and MSc transcripts, degree certificates and other support material such as reference letters to Dr Sylvain Calinon (sylvain.calinoniit.it), by mentioning one of the Research Themes below.
 Other Themes that would fit with the research activities of the lab are also welcome.

 Proposed Research Themes for 2014: (listed in BIOENGINEERING AND ROBOTICS: Curriculum Advanced Robotics and Robot Design)